plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/Kindling.md

 ---

-The **Kindling** is a pile of face down cards.
+The **Kindling** is a pile of faceup cards.
 Each Player has their own Kindling.

 Kindling does not contribute to a Player's Score.